Batch Effect Diagnostics

 diag_save(path = "path/to/dir", result = result_lmer, use_quarto = TRUE)

-• --visualization/-v: FALSE
+• --visualization/-v: set to FALSE when exporting only

-• --quarto/-q: Whether to generate a Quarto report.
+• --quarto/-q: whether to generate a Quarto report